Insurance Adverse Action Notices: What They Mean and Your Rights

 What Is an Insurance Adverse Action Notice?

 An adverse action notice is a formal written communication from an insurance company informing you that a negative decision has been made about your coverage.
 This could mean your application was denied, your existing policy was canceled, your premiums were raised, or your coverage terms were reduced.
-Under federal law — specifically the Fair Credit Reporting Act (FCRA) — insurers are legally required to send you this notice whenever a consumer report (such as a credit report) played any role in their decision.
+Under federal law — specifically the Fair Credit Reporting Act (FCRA) — insurers are legally required to send you this notice whenever a consumer report (such as a credit report or claims history report) played any role in their decision.

 The notice is not just a rejection letter.
 It is a consumer protection document that must include specific information to ensure you understand why the action was taken and what you can do about it.
 Whether it's a car insurance adverse action notice or a notice tied to homeowners insurance, the legal obligations and your rights are essentially the same.